RedHatOfficial/RedHatFont/README.md

 If you find a problem with a font file or have a request for future development of a font project, please [create a new issue in this project's issue tracker](https://github.com/RedHatOfficial/RedHatFont/issues).

-## Self Host Fonts Available From Red Hat
+## Self-Host Fonts Available From Red Hat

 Since all the fonts available here are licensed with permission to redistribute, subject to the license terms, you are able to self-host the fonts in this project.